galaxyproject/training-material/topics/sequence-analysis/tutorials/sars-with-galaxy-on-anvil/tutorial.md

 > <question-title></question-title>
 >
 > 1. What is alignment software (for example, BWA-MEM) actually doing?
-> 2. Here we are using paired fastq (“paired end”) data.
+> 2. In this example, we are using paired fastq (“paired end”) data.
 What is an advantage of using paired data?
 >
 > > <solution-title></solution-title>
 > >